 Why care about Systemd?

-In spring of 2014 Debian committee members decided to switch to systemd with next release (8.0 Jessie).
+In the spring of 2014 Debian committee members decided to switch to systemd with the next release (8.0 Jessie).
 But systemd was not loved by all people.
-Debian is a very stability oriented distribution, therefore this lead to many discussion in the debian community.
-I've seen very angry post regarding this in last weeks - but what to you think?
+Debian is a very stability-oriented distribution, therefore this leads to many discussions in the Debian community.
+I’ve seen very angry posts regarding this in the last few weeks - but what do you think?

-If've seen comment from linux guys that don't understand or maybe don't care of some of systemd benefits e.g. "Faster starting".
-But that is maybe not a point, mostly they are concerned about new "huge monster".
-Monster in a sense of taking too much responsibilities.
-Some argue its harder to maintain, to debug and to understand.
-Other people counter - it's just big in the codebase...
+I’ve seen comments from Linux guys that don’t understand or maybe don’t care about some of systemd benefits e.g. “Faster starting”.
+But that is maybe not a point, mostly they are concerned about the new “huge monster”.
+Monster in a sense of taking too many responsibilities.
+Some argue it’s harder to maintain, debug, and understand.
+Other people counter - it’s just big in the codebase…

 glib).
 All of this results in huge footprint of libs and code in comparison to sysvinit.
 But is it just bad?
 Is it about Linux philosophy (One tool for a task) only?
 Not only, at least there is a fear of the new binary logging.
 Indeed that is one of the controversy changes.